-You can target connection factories to one or more JMS server, to one or more WebLogic Server instances, or to a cluster.
+You can target connection factories to one or more IMS server, to one or more WebLogic Server instances, or to a cluster.

 - JMS server(s) You can target connection factories to one or more JMS servers along with destinations.
 You can also group a connection factory with standalone queues or topics in a subdeployment targeted to a specific JMS server, which guarantees that all these resources are co-located to avoid extra network traffic.
 Another advantage of such a configuration would be if the targeted JMS server needs to be migrated to another WebLogic server instance, then the connection factory and all its connections will also migrate along with the JMS server's destinations.
-However, when standalone queues or topics are members of a subdeployment, a connection factory can only be targeted to the same JMS server. - Weblogic server instance(s) To establish transparent access to JMS destinations from any server in a domain, you can target a connection factory to multiple WebLogic Server instances simultaneously.

-Cluster - To establish cluster-wide, transparent access to JMS destinations from any server in a cluster, you can target a connection factory to all server instances in the cluster, or even to specific servers within the cluster.
+However, when standalone queues or topics are members of a subdeployment, a connection factory can only be targeted to the same JMS server. - Weblogic server instance(s) To establish transparent access to JMS destinations from any server in a domain, you can target a connection factory to multiple WebLogic Server instances simultaneously. - Cluster To establish cluster-wide, transparent access to JMS destinations from any server in a cluster, you can target a connection factory to all server instances in the cluster, or even to specific servers within the cluster.

 For more information on JMS system module subdeployment targeting, see Section 3.5.1, "JMS System Module and Resource Subdeployment Targeting."
+For information on connection factory targeting best practices, see Section 9.2, "Targeting Best Practices."